yigitozbek/Yella/README.md

-## What's Yella
+## What is Yella?

-Yella Framework provides you with an infrastructure by providing you with the latest technology in a fast and efficient way while you are making a web project.
+* Yella Framework provides you with an infrastructure by providing you with the latest technology in a fast and efficient way while you are making a web project.

 ## The Libraries We Use